shammern/Sanntid/README.md

-# Sanntid
-TTK4145 - Sanntid
+Lab exercises in TTK4145 - Sanntidsprogrammer